 The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
 The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.

-• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-Good governance practices include sound management structures. employee relations, remuneration of staff and tax compliance.
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+Good governance practices include sound management structures, employee relations.